Weconomics is a network organization with:

 How the journey started?

 The origin of Weconomics goes back to the late eighties when Weconomics founder Paul Bessems asked himself: “How is it possible that our work changes, from factory worker to information and service worker, but the way we organize work is not changing with it?”
-Later in the early nineties he started organizations such as Confluent Logistic Consultants, Buro Staff Support and later a community for HR products & services in the Netherlands.
+Later in the early nineties, he started organizations such as Confluent Logistic Consultants, Buro Staff Support and later a community for HR products & services in the Netherlands.
 Most of these organizations originated in the Innovation Lab of Eindhoven University of Technology.
-From this the SOTIC foundation was established in 2005 as the forerunner of the Weconomics Foundation.
+From this the Sotic foundation was established in 2005 as the forerunner of the Weconomics Foundation.

 Board of the Weconomics Foundation:

-- Paul Bessems (chairmen)
+- Paul Bessems (chairman)

-- Leo Kemps (secretary and vice chairmen)
+- Leo Kemps (secretary and vice chairman)